CaliFerr/detection/README.md

 Key Notes

 Rate of anomalies will double after some time

-This map has jump scares and flashing discretion is advised Please do not take claim anything from this map as your own
+This map has jump scares and flashing lights, discretion is advised

+Please do not take claim anything from this map as your own

 # 1.0.2 - Win Win Win!